 Type of Bean

+There are various sources of caffeine, but the most well-known are coffee beans.
 The best place to start our search is at the source.
 There are two main species of coffee plant that find their way to your cup: Arabica and Robusta.

 In general, Arabica beans are regarded as higher quality than Robusta beans.
 Though Robusta plants are much easier to farm than Arabica, they have a strong, bitter-earth taste.
 Arabica, on the other hand, is known for its sweet and fruity flavours.

 Arabica may be the more popular of the two, yet Robusta is the clear winner in the caffeine competition.
 On average, Robusta beans have twice as much caffeine content as Arabica beans (1).

 Robusta is easy to find as it is almost always the bean of choice for cheaper, supermarket-ready brands.
 Though most craft roasters use Arabica beans, you can find high quality Robusta roasts with a little digging.